-MBA-Accounting - Evening Program
+MBA-Accounting

 The Master of Business Administration/Accounting Emphasis program provides graduate business education of high quality.
 The MBA/Accounting program prepares students to assume responsible positions as leaders and team members in the dynamic and varied organizations of the twenty-first century.
 To this end, the program promotes the following objectives: accountability, adaptability, creative thinking, teamwork, communication, and accounting expertise.
 Students from a variety of educational, managerial and professional backgrounds participate in and enhance the educational experience.
 Nationally accredited, the program is taught by a faculty committed to excellence in teaching and research.

-The evening MBA with an Accounting emphasis is a program of 33 semester hours of required graduate courses.
+The MBA with an Accounting emphasis is a program of 33 semester hours of required graduate courses offered in the evening.
 Depending upon the individual student's preparation, prerequisites may be required.

-Admission Requirements.
-The applicant for admission to the MBA/Accounting emphasis program must show high promise of success in post-graduate business study as measured by undergraduate grades, scores on the GMAT or GRE and other relevant criteria.

-An applicant whose native language is not English must present a score of at least 550 on the TOEFL or a 6.5 on the IELTS.
+The applicant for admission to the MBA/Accounting emphasis program must show high promise of success in post graduate business study as measured by undergraduate grades, a minimum score of 400 on the Graduate Management Admissions Test (GMAT) or GRE equivalent and other relevant criteria.
+GRE/GMAT waivers are available for those who qualify.
+An applicant whose native language is not English must present a score of at least 79 on the TOEFL iBT, 550 on the TOEFL PBT, or a 6.5 on the IELTS.